Get a sun-sational 50% discount with Crunch - deal expires soon!

 As a freelancer, at some point you will most likely be confronted with the prospect of subcontracting, be it an offer to do it for someone else, or the need to find someone to subcontract for you.
 The question is, is it worth it?
 Whichever side of the fence you’re on, there are pros and cons.

-You’ve been offered a job you just don’t want to pass up.
+You’ve been offered an assignment you just don’t want to pass up.
 It’s from a massive client who you can’t miss working for, and the money seems nearly too good to be true.
-Problem is that this job is huge and you’ve already got some work on your plate.
+Problem is that this assignment is huge and you’ve already got some work on your plate.
 Is it worth the risk of trying to tackle it all alone?
 It’s an idea, but chances are you won’t do as a good a job as you know you could.
 There’s no way you want to disappoint a client like this, but you know passing it up means you’ll be unlikely to be asked again.
 One option remains; bring in a subcontractor.

-Project management now becomes a much bigger part of the job (do not forget to consider this when negotiating your fee).
+Project management now becomes a much bigger part of the day-job (do not forget to consider this when negotiating your fee).
 You have now, essentially, become a client to your subcontractor and you need to make sure they do a good job as it is your reputation at stake.
-This can be difficult if you’re not used to managing staff.
-Make sure you do a bit of research on your new worker before you take them on.
+This can be difficult if you’re not used to managing people.
+Make sure you do a bit of research on your new subcontractor before you take them on.
 Look out for tell-tale signs as well; if they take ages to reply to an email, imagine how long it will take them to finish their project.

 You’ve built up some experience and a decent portfolio, but you’ve hit something of a wall.
 The jobs aren’t getting much bigger, and neither are your clients.
 You want some work that will boost your reputation and hopefully take you up a level.
 A great way to do this is by subcontracting for someone else’s bigger project.
-This gives you the chance to work on a much grander job than you could pull in alone.
+This gives you the chance to work on a much larger job than you could pull in alone.

 Unfortunately, there is a fairly high chance that you will not get any credit for the work.
 This means it will be no help to your portfolio and to some, that maybe a deal-breaker.
 Make sure you discuss this with your prospective boss before you agree to start the job.
 The pay might also be lower than what you’re used to too, so that is also something to consider.
 There are a few sacrifices to make by being a subcontractor, but they can often be outweighed by the positives of a new, interesting and prestigious project.